TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 ### Installing the Google API Client

 Ruby comes packaged with the `gem` command.
-This tool allows you to download libraries simply knowing the name of the library you want to install.
+This tool allows you to download libraries by simply knowing the name of the library you want to install.

 ~~~bash